quantumlib/Stim/glue/sample/README.md

 ## pick circuits

 For this example, we will use Stim's circuit generation functionality to produce circuits to benchmark.
-We will make rotated and unrotated surface code circuits with various physical error rates, with filenames like `rotated_d5_p0.001.stim`.
+We will make rotated surface code circuits with various physical error rates, with filenames like `rotated_d5_p0.001_surface_code.stim`.

 ```bash
 mkdir -p circuits